Experienced operatorS that have led teams through go-to-market, product expansion, and transformational growth opportunities (M&A, spin-offs)

 Mario started his first company in middle school, an online sneaker reselling business (before StockX and GOAT), and sold over 1K pairs of sneakers in 7 years, paying for his entire college education from the profits.
 He learned a lot about the antiquated commerce process through this experience including payments, fulfillment/logistics, and customer support.
 His entrepreneurial mindset makes him an ideal investor, helping founders navigate challenges and develop their businesses.

 Previously, Mario was a venture investor at PayPal Ventures and Dorm Room Fund, and a growth equity investor at Napier Park Global Capital.
 Mario started his career as an investment banking Analyst and Associate at Barclays in New York.
+Mario is currently part of Class 27 of the Kauffman Fellows program.

 Alongside his investment work, Mario is a vocal supporter and proponent of diversity, equity & inclusion within venture capital and entrepreneurship.
 While at PayPal, he conceptualized and led PayPal’s fund investments into 19 underrepresented fund managers and co-founded Dorm Room Fund’s Blueprint Track to support aspiring BIPOC founders and investors.